Derive (Lyra) DeFi Options Protocol Explained

 2. Vega Risk (implied volatility changes)

-Lyra Ecosystem
+Derive Ecosystem

 lyra ecosystem defi

-Lyra FAQs
+Derive FAQs

-Lyra has proven to be a safe and user-friendly platform to trade the decentralized options market.
+Derive has proven to be a safe and user-friendly platform to trade the decentralized options market.
 However, currently, both liquidity and trading volume have fallen from their peaks.

-Yes, Lyra Finance is an open-source DeFi project.
+Yes, Derive is an open-source DeFi project.

 Many different DeFi options protocols leverage Lyra’s technology.